HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Experiments

-The proposed TransLU framework consists of two key components---CDKS and CDSA.
-To evaluate their effectiveness, we conducted ablation studies on the Crop10m crop classification task.
-The baseline is defined as a model trained from scratch without using TransLU.
+The proposed TransLU framework consists of two key components: the Cross-Domain Knowledge Sharing (CDKS) and the Cross-Domain Semantic Alignment (CDSA).
+To evaluate their effectiveness, we conducted ablation studies on the Crop10m crop classification task using the ConvNeXt-B backbone.
+The results are summarized in Table~\ref{ablation-CDKS-CDSA}.

-Table~\ref{ablation-CDKS} presents the ablation results of CDKS in the TransLU framework, where both branches use the same model architecture.
-When CDKS is not applied, replacing the ImageNet-pretrained weights in Branch 1 with weights trained on the MM-5B dataset leads to a modest performance improvement.
-Specifically, mIoU improves by 0.43\% for ConvNeXt and 0.51\% for DeiT.
-This outcome aligned with our expectations, as models pre-trained on the MM-5B dataset are already adapted to the characteristics of Sentinel-2 imagery, thus offering a performance advantage over those initialized with generic ImageNet weights.
-Furthermore, when integrate CDKS into TransLU, we observed a significant performance improvement.
-For ConvNeXt-B, the use of CDKS leads to an increase of 1.15\% for mIoU and 0.6\% for mAcc compared to the baseline.
-For DeiT-B, the improvements over the baseline were 1.1\% for mIoU and 0.69\% for mAcc, respectively.
-This validates the effectiveness of our proposed CDKS.

-Furthermore, we conducted ablation experiments to evaluate the proposed CDSA.
-We compared the model performance differences before and after applying CDSA.
-As shown in Table~\ref{ablation-CDSA}, a clear performance improvement was observed when TransLU is equipped with CDSA.
-Specifically, for ConvNeXt-B, incorporating CDSA leads to increases of 0.91\% in mIoU and 0.48\% in mAcc, compared to the baseline without CDSA.
-Similarly, for DeiT3-B, CDSA improves mIoU and mAcc by 0.41\% and 0.86\%, respectively.
-These results provide strong evidence for the effectiveness of the proposed CDSA in facilitating LCLU model transfer for cross-domain EO tasks.